tohzen/socratic-dialogue-agent/README.md

 A full-stack AI application designed to engage users in philosophical dialogue.
 The agent uses a Retrieval-Augmented Generation (RAG) pipeline to provide answers sourced from a curated library of philosophical texts and then poses a new, Socratic question to stimulate deeper thought.

 ![Socratic Agent Demo](demo.gif)
-*(You will replace this line after creating a GIF of the app in action!)*

 ---